russgray/basildoncoder_blog/content/tools/Windows-Debugging-Armoury.md

 itself are dragged kicking and screaming into the sunlight.
 Awful connection pool management in your database driver is held up for all to see.
 No-one escapes.

+## Flame Graphs

+[Flame graphs][8] are a very useful visualisation of CPU usage broken down by stack trace.
+They were originally designed to process dtrace profiles, but [Bruce Dawson wrote a pre-processor][9] that converts xperf/WPR traces to a compatible format.
+Check out the linked blog posts for details.

 # Debugging